Flixotide 50 micrograms Evohaler

 Flixotide Evohaler is not designed to relieve acute symptoms for which an inhaled short-acting bronchodilator is required.
 Patients should be advised to have such rescue medication available.

-There have been very rare reports of increases in blood glucose levels, in patients with or without a history of diabetes mellitus (See 4.8 'Undesirable Effects').
+There have been very rare reports of increases in blood glucose levels, in patients with or without a history of diabetes mellitus (see section 4.8).
 This should be considered in particular when prescribing to patients with a history of diabetes mellitus.

 As with other inhalation therapy, paradoxical bronchospasm may occur with an immediate increase in wheezing after dosing.
 Flixotide Evohaler should be discontinued immediately, the patient assessed and alternative therapy instituted if necessary.